MarkWieczorek/mapmanager/_posts/2015-04-20-making-a-map.md

  - As you import stacks from the [stack browser][1] there are some rules that must be followed.
 You will be prompted when you break these rules.
 In particular:
    1. The stack scale must be set.
 Set the scale of a [stack][2] in a stack window with shift+p.
    2. The stack must be loaded.
 Double click the stack in the [stack browser][1] to load a stack.
+   3. When importing 2 channel stacks, both channels must be loaded and you must select the first channel (ending in _ch1) in the stack browser.

 ####3.
 Create a line segment in each session/stack of the map
 Line segments are first specified with control points and then fit using a custom FIJI plugin.
 Before fitting a line in FIJI, you need to install  the [Bob_Neurite_Tracer_v3][14] plugin in FIJI and you need to specify the path to your FIJI application in a [user file][3].